Last-minute 2021 Planning?

 Chances are you left a lot of planning to the last minute in 2020.
 It’s hard to make long-term plans when the short-term future is so unpredictable.
 But I think this past year gives us a great example of why looking forward is always better than looking back.
 For the most part, companies measure learning by looking back.
 How much did we deliver?
 What were our completion rates?
 Looking back on 2020 won’t exactly prepare us for 2021, but it’s not too late to take what we know and make plans for the future.

 So, what were people measuring during the year of the pandemic?
 Unsurprisingly, what they always measure – completion rates and learner satisfaction scores.
 However, there is something worth building upon.
-According to the results of a joint study between Brandon Hall Group and SAP Litmos, more companies were regularly using things like employee engagement, customer experience ratings, customer satisfaction, and leadership effectiveness ratings to measure learning than were using course grades and assessments.
+According to the results of a joint study between Brandon Hall Group and Litmos, more companies were regularly using things like employee engagement, customer experience ratings, customer satisfaction, and leadership effectiveness ratings to measure learning than were using course grades and assessments.
 This is a huge step in the right direction.

 Here some other outcomes more than half of companies are using regularly to measure learning: